Jawi Temple: Nagarakretagama descriptions

 According to Nagarakretagama, in the year 1359 CE, on his return from an extended tour of the eastern provinces, King Hayam Wuruk of Majapahit stopped off at the temple of Jajawa (Jawi) at Pandaan, in the foothills of Mount Welirang.
-His purpose was to place offerings at the shrine of his great-grandfather Kertanagara, last king of Singhasari, in whose memory the temple had been built.
+His purpose was to place offerings at the shrine of his great-grandfather Kertanagara, the last king of Singhasari, in whose memory the temple had been built.
 The Nagarakretagama describes in great detail the magnificence of the sacred compound.
 The principal monument, in particular, was unique in that it was a Shivaite sanctuary crowned with a Buddhist ornament.
-It thus reflected clearly the advanced religious philosophy expounded by Kertanagara, who is said on his death, have returned to the realm of 'ShivaBuddha'.
+It thus reflected the advanced religious philosophy expounded by Kertanagara, who is said on his death, to have returned to the realm of 'ShivaBuddha'.
 The shrine further contained two mortuary statues of the king, representing the essence of both religions.
 Yet, as Prapanca explains in his poem, the image of the Buddha Akshobya had mysteriously disappeared at a time when the monument had been struck by lightning in 1331.
 While regretting that the statue had vanished, it was accepted as a sign of the Buddha's supreme manifestation, Śūnyatā that of non-being or nothingness.

-There were also other Shivaite statues discovered in temple's niches, such as the image of Nandisvara, Durga, Ganesha, Nandi and Brahma, however these statues has been removed and stored in the museums.
+There were also other Shivaite statues discovered in temple niches, such as the image of Nandisvara, Durga, Ganesha, Nandi and Brahma, however these statues have been removed and stored in the museums.
 The statue of Durga is stored in Mpu Tantular Museum, Surabaya, while the rest are stored in Trowulan Museum.
 The Brahma statue however is missing, probably broken to pieces since fragments of the statue can be found in temple's store room.
 The temple had undergone restoration projects twice, the first was conducted between 1938–1941 and the second was in 1975–1980.
 The temple reconstruction project completed in 1982.